Robin Sloan

 I had the thought, several times while riding: ad-tech this ain’t.
 The people who worked on these cars accomplished something difficult and meaningful.
 I hope it feels like it.

-This is an archived edition of Robin’s newsletter.
+I’m Robin Sloan, a fiction writer with wide-ranging interests, which I capture here in my newsletter.
+This is an archived edition, originally transmitted in January 2024.
 You can sign up to receive future editions using the form at the bottom of the page.

 Before I jump into this edition, an alert: Fat Gold, the olive oil company I help operate, is currently having the first big sale in its whole history!